High school and college students who haven’t come across a classification essay may find them daunting at first.

 Considering these academic assignments are fair, it is appropriate to assess their ability in this area.

-Learning how to write a classification essay might seem confusing, but it isn’t as bad as you think.
+Learning how to write a classification essay , much like learning how to write a narrative essay, might seem confusing, but it isn’t as bad as you think.

 Here are some ways on how to write a classification essay.